ambienthack/mistape-be/readme.txt

 4. Mail notification.

 == Changelog ==
+= 1.2.0
+* new dialog box design (send action is now animated).
+* introduce database table for saving reports.
+Used for checking for duplicates — you will not get multiple reports about the same error anymore.
+* Introduce support for addons.
+* (for developers) arguments for "mistape_process_report" action were changed.
+* fixed textdomain plugin initialization.
+* lots of improvements under the hood.

 = 1.1.4 =
 * fix "if post ID is determined, notify post author instead" feature functionality
 * optimize AJAX calls handling